Welcome to the ultimate survival guide to traveling in Costa Rica!

 When is rainy season

 Rainy season for most of the country is from beginning of May to beginning of December roughly.
 Remember, tropical weather is fickle and is never a guarantee!
-The rainiest months are generally September – November.
-In July, we receive somethingcalled “little summer” where it stays dry for a couple weeks.
-But like I said, tropical weather is not predictable.
+The rainiest months are generally September and October for most of the country.
+In July, something called “little summer” occurs, where it stays dry for a couple weeks.
+But like I said, tropical weather is not fully predictable.

 Guanacaste has a shorter rainy season and it may start really raining there until about August and the months from May – July, you may see a few sprinkles here and there or cloudy days.